 Using known vulnerable components :

 For designing a project several open libraries and components are used by application.
-If these open source components were not regularly updated than it will lead to vulnerability.
+If these open source components were not regularly updated then it will lead to vulnerability.

 Unvalidated Redirects and Forwards :

-When an web application accepts un-trusted input that could cause the web application to redirect the request to a URL.
-Later on, attacker modifies this URL into a malicious site to launch a phishing scam and can steal user credentials.
+When a web application accepts untrusted input that could cause the web application to redirect the request to a URL.
+Later on, the attacker modifies this URL into a malicious site to launch a phishing scam and can steal user credentials.

 How to use OWASP ZAP: